yungFundamental/odorless-packets/README.md

 ## Demonstration

+The following video demonstrates how to override the sniffing process to hide certain packets:

 ![Demo](assets/demo/demo.gif)

+The top left terminal contains a process of the sniffer program.
+The top right runs the same program but with the `LD_PRELOAD` environment variable set to our specific `override` code.

 ## System Requirements
 It is important to note that this project was developed on Ubuntu 24.04, and is meant for Linux systems.